haotian2006/BrawlGuysDocs/src/Engine/Camera.md

 ### Subject -`Entity`
 `public`

+Which Entity is the Camera Spectating

 ### Mode - `CameraMode`

-Which Entity is the Camera Spectating, Should be Normal by default
+ If the camera should use Entity or Position for camera Position.
+Should be Normal by default.

 ## <span style="color:yellow;">Methods</span>

+### getRelativeMouseLoc() -> `Vector2`
+`public`

+Returns the relative position of the mouse to the camera in screen coordinates.

 ### setEntity(Entity subject) -> `void`
 `public`